 Confirmed COVID-19 case at McMaster: November 25

-The university has received notification of a confirmed COVID-19 case involving a student.
+The university has received notification of a confirmed COVID-19 case on campus.

 McMaster has developed comprehensive protocols for any reported confirmed case of COVID-19.
 These have been developed in accordance with public health guidelines and include creation of a university rapid response team which coordinates all cleaning and follow up that is required.